Holcomb History, Family Crest & Coats of Arms

 The name Holcomb first arose amongst the Anglo-Saxon tribes of Britain.
-It is derived from their having lived in Holcombe, a very common place-name found in various locations throughout England.
-There are Holcombes in Devon, Dorset, Gloucestershire, Lancashire, Oxfordshire, and Somerset.
-The place-name is derived from the Old English elements hol, which means deep or hollow, and cumb, which means valley.
+It is derived from their having lived in Holcombe, in Devon, Dorset, Gloucestershire, Lancashire, Oxfordshire, and Somerset.
+The place-name is derived from the Old English elements hol, which means "deep" or "hollow," and cumb, which means "valley."
 The place-name taken as a whole means "deep hollow valley."

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Holcomb has appeared include Holcombe, Holcomb and others.

 Early Notables of the Holcomb family (pre 1700)

 Notables of the family at this time include Henry Holcombe (1690?-1750?), English musical composer, born about 1690, probably at Shrewsbury, and was a chorister there. " While still a boy, he came to London, and took part in the ‘Anglo-Italian’ operatic performances at Drury Lane.
 His...

 In the United States, the name Holcomb is the 959th most popular surname with an estimated 32,331 people with that name.